SAS-DHRH/dhcc-toolkit/content/toolkit/decision-trees.md

 ## I want to create a digital edition of a book

 * Consider what would be the least energy intensive way to produce a digital edition of a book.
 [Minimal Computing](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/minimal-computing.html) approaches can have advantages in terms of accessibility and longevity, as well as environmental impact.
 * It is likely that you can publish a transcribed manuscript or a collection of images on a static website.
 For details on this, see [Static versus Dynamic Websites](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/minimal-computing.html#static-v-dynamic).
+* [The Data Carbon Scorecard](https://digitaldecarb.org/data-carbon-scorecard/) may help to facilitate discussions.
 * Other considerations include:
   * [Images](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/minimal-computing.html#images)
   * [Hosting](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/minimal-computing.html#hosting) your digital edition with a green hosting provider.